inmanta/inmanta-core/docs/model_developers/modules.rst

 Configure project to install modules form a private python package repository
 --------------------

-Modules v2 are python packages and are installed from python package registries.
-Such repositories can be private and therefore protected by a password.
-This section will explain how to install such module.
+Modules v2 are Python packages that can be installed from private Python package repositories, which may require authentication.
+This section explains the steps to install such modules.

-1. Using netrc, create a file in the orchestrator file system, in the inmanta directory with the following content:
+Create a file named ".netrc" in the orchestrator's file system, specifically in the "inmanta" directory.
+Add the following content to the file:

 .. code-block:: text